TyberiusPrime/anysnake2/README.md

-Anysnake2 uses [singularity](https://singularity.hpcng.org/) as a container runtime, since it offers rootless containers that can run from locally unpacked images (running from an image file unfortunately requires root and the +s binary singularity usess for that is not available using nix).
+Anysnake2 uses [singularity](https://singularity.hpcng.org/) as a container runtime, since it offers rootless containers that can run from locally unpacked images (running from an image file unfortunately requires root and the +s binary singularity uses for that is not available using nix).

-The actual run command is printed out on every run, and also stored in 'flake/run_scripts/<cmd>/singularity.bash'.
+The actual run command is printed out on every run, and also stored in 'flake/run_scripts/<cmd>/singularity.bash' (dtach seems to eat the output at the moment though).

 You can influence the mounted volumes using `[container.volumes_ro]` for read only and `[container.volumes_rw`] for read/write volumes.
 Environment variables can be set using the `[container.env]` section.